 Accreditation: SACS COC

 The online Master of Science in Environmental Science offered at the University of Houston-Clear Lake aims to equip students with the knowledge and skills needed to protect people and wildlife from environmental harm.
-Students can choose between three specializations to better achieve their academic and career goals: environmental biology, environmental geology, and environmental chemistry.
-The 36-credit-hour program can be completed in as little as 16 months.
+Students can choose between three specializations to better achieve their academic and career goals: Environmental Biology, Environmental Geology, and Environmental Chemistry.
+The 36-credit-hour program can be completed in as few as 16 months.
+Required coursework covers applied statistics and research methods for environmental science.
+A graduate seminar, an online public presentation, and a major research paper are also included.
+Students access class materials and assignments through the Blackboard learning management platform.
+While there are set due dates, distance learners can log on at any time to complete coursework.
+Students earning their graduate degree online can benefit from career and counseling services, the writing center, disability accommodations, and technical support.
+Prerequisite coursework, including 34 credits of natural science and 6 credits of mathematics, is required.
+Prospective students must have at least a 3.0 from their undergraduate coursework and submit their GRE scores, transcripts, and a personal statement for review.
+Letters of recommendation are not required but are encouraged.
 Graduates of the program have gone on to careers in the industry with companies such as Amazon, BP, and Honda.

 #4 Oregon State University